ckeditor/ckeditor5/docs/tutorial/model-and-schema.md

 editor.setData('<p>Hello <mark>world</mark>!');
 ```

 If everything went well, the `world` word should be highlighted in the editor.
-It works!

 ## CKEditor inspector